-- Extended-release capsules: (phentermine mg/topiramate mg)
+Extended-release capsules: (phentermine mg/topiramate mg)

 - 3.75 mg/23 mg (3)

 - 7.5 mg/46 mg (3)

 - 11.25 mg/69 mg (3)

 - 15 mg/92 mg (3)

------CONTRAINDICATIONS------
+-----CONTRAINDICATIONS-----

-• Pregnancy (4)
+- Pregnancy (4)

-- Glaucoma (4) - Hyperthyroidism (4) - Taking or within 14 days of stopping monoamine oxidase inhibitors (4) Known hypersensitivity to any component of QSYMIA or idiosyncrasy to sympathomimetic amines (4)
+- Glaucoma (4)

+- Hyperthyroidism (4)

+- Taking or within 14 days of stopping monoamine oxidase inhibitors (4)

+- Known hypersensitivity to any component of QSYMIA or idiosyncrasy to sympathomimetic amines (4)

------WARNINGS AND PRECAUTIONS------
+-----WARNINGS AND PRECAUTIONS-----

-- Embryo-Fetal Toxicity: Can cause fetal harm.
-In patients who can become pregnant, a negative pregnancy test is recommended before initiating QSYMIA and monthly during therapy; advise use of effective contraception.
-QSYMIA is available through a limited program under a Risk Evaluation and Mitigation Strategy (REMS) (5.1). - Increase in Heart Rate: Monitor heart rate, especially in those with cardiac or cerebrovascular disease (5.2). - Suicidal Behavior and Ideation: Monitor for depression or suicidal thoughts.
-Discontinue QSYMIA if symptoms develop (5.3). - Risk of Ophthalmologic Adverse Reactions: Acute myopia and secondary angle closure glaucoma have been reported.
+• Embryo-Fetal Toxicity: Can cause fetal harm.
+In patients who can become pregnant, a negative pregnancy test is recommended before initiating

+- QSYMIA and monthly during therapy; advise use of effective contraception.
+QSYMIA is available through a limited program under a Risk Evaluation and Mitigation Strategy (REMS) (5.1). - Suicidal Behavior and Ideation: Monitor for depression or suicidal thoughts.
+Discontinue QSYMIA if symptoms develop (5.2). - Risk of Ophthalmologic Adverse Reactions: Acute myopia and secondary angle closure glaucoma have been reported.
 Immediately discontinue QSYMIA if symptoms develop.
-Consider QSYMIA discontinuation if visual field defects occur (5.4). - Mood and Sleep Disorders: Consider dosage reduction or discontinuation for clinically significant or persistent mood or sleep disorder symptoms (5.5). - Cognitive Impairment: May cause disturbances in attention or memory, or speech/language problems.
-Caution patients about operating automobiles or hazardous machinery when starting treatment (5.6). - Slowing of Linear Growth: Consider dosage reduction or discontinuation if pediatric patients are not growing or gaining height as expected (5.7). - Metabolic Acidosis: Measure electrolytes before and during treatment.
-If persistent metabolic acidosis develops, reduce dosage or discontinue QSYMIA (5.8). - Decrease in Renal Function: Measure creatinine before and during treatment.
-For persistent creatinine elevations, reduce dosage or discontinue QSYMIA (5.9). - Serious Skin Reactions: QSYMIA should be discontinued at the first sign of a rash, unless the rash is clearly not drug-related (5.16).
+Consider QSYMIA discontinuation if visual field defects occur (5.3). - Mood and Sleep Disorders: Consider dosage reduction or discontinuation for clinically significant or persistent mood or sleep disorder symptoms (5.4). - Cognitive Impairment: May cause disturbances in attention or memory, or speech/language problems.
+Caution patients about operating automobiles or hazardous machinery when starting treatment (5.5). - Slowing of Linear Growth: Consider dosage reduction or discontinuation if pediatric patients are not growing or gaining height as expected (5.6). - Metabolic Acidosis: Measure electrolytes before and during treatment.
+If persistent metabolic acidosis develops, reduce dosage or discontinue QSYMIA (5.7). - Decrease in Renal Function: Measure creatinine before and during treatment.
+For persistent creatinine elevations, reduce dosage or discontinue QSYMIA (5.8). - Serious Skin Reactions: QSYMIA should be discontinued at the first sign of a rash, unless the rash is clearly not drug-related (5.13).

------ADVERSE REACTIONS------
+-----ADVERSE REACTIONS-----